0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 In the second codeblock, I've added a new param to the main function which is a sqlx pgPool struct.
 Normally we'd have to create this postgres pool ourselves, with a database uri or similar.

 The shuttle-provided postgres annotation here builds this pool for us with sensible defaults.
-You can configure them, of course.

 Now, either locally or when built on shuttle's servers, your code will be passed a valid connection pool, connected transparently in dev to a local shuttle-managed docker database.

-If you would like to manage your own dev database, you can configure it to do that too.
+If you would like to manage your own dev database, you can configure it to do that too, by passing in a `local_uri`

 ---